It looks like you are accessing from Korea🇰🇷

 Please introduce yourself and your work at 180 Coffee Roasters.

-Hello, I'm Joo Sung-hyun from 180 Coffee Roasters, founded by my boss, Lee Seung-jin.
-Our roastery, symbolizing a 180-degree shift in thought, specializes in specialty coffee.
+Hello, I'm Joo Sung-hyun from 180 Coffee Roasters, a roastery founded by Lee Seung-jin.
+Our name symbolizes a complete shift in perspective toward specialty coffee.

 The view of 180 Coffee Roasters located in Bundang, Seongnam, South Korea.